SondreKindem/HardcoreParkour/README.md

 A simple plugin for creating parkour courses and arranging parkour races.

 ### Requirements
-Spigot/Paper/anything else compatible with the Spigot API Built & tested on Minecraft v1.15.2 - could be compatible with earlier & later
+Spigot/Paper/anything else compatible with the Spigot API.<br>
+Built & tested on Minecraft v1.15.2 - could be compatible with earlier & later

 ### Commands & permissions